Despite FTX fallout, some U.S. House members still skeptical about crypto regulation - NewsBreak

 Gottheimer received $11,600 from FTX employees in the 2022 cycle, including the maximum $5,800 from Bankman-Fried.

-The post Despite FTX fallout, some U.S. House members still skeptical about crypto regulation appeared first on Alaska Beacon .
+The post Despite FTX fallout, some U.S. House members still skeptical about crypto regulation appeared first on Florida Phoenix .

 Comments / 0